zackyao11/Data_Skills_2_project/README.md

 will be rewarded.

 ### Instructions
-At least one part of your project should be challenging, and exhibit your coding skills.
-For example, if you download two very easy datasets that are nicely structured and ready to work with, maybe you create some very elaborate plots.
+At least one part of your project should be particularly challenging, and exhibit your coding skills.
+For example, if you download two very easy datasets that are nicely structured and ready to work with, you could create some very elaborate plots.
 If you instead download a very difficult dataset that requires scraping unstructured data and complicated reshaping and merging, then maybe you create some more straight-forward plots.
-If both your plots and your data are relatively simple, maybe you use natural language processing.
-If you are in a group, you will likely need more than one challenging section.
+If both your plots and your data are relatively simple, maybe you use some advanced natural language processing.
+If you are in a group, you will need more than one challenging section.

-You will then spend **no more than 2-5 pages** writing your research findings up.
+You will then spend **no more than 2-4 pages** writing your research findings up.
 This is where you can discuss limitations as well.
 For example, if you used an OLS model and got weak results, you might discuss what model you would have used in future research, or what additional data you would want to find, or why the OLS wasn't a good choice.
 Think of this writeup as a guide to